flutter/website/src/docs/development/packages-and-plugins/androidx-compatibility.md

 ---

 {{site.alert.note}}
-  You may be directed to this page if the framework detects a problem in your Flutter app involving AndroidX incompatibilities.
+  You might be directed to this page if the framework detects a problem in your Flutter app involving AndroidX incompatibilities.
 {{site.alert.end}}